oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 ### 5.1.2 Requirement 2: Filename

-The CSAF document has a filename which was determined according to the rules in section 3 (cf. section 3.2.1.12.4).
+The CSAF document has a filename according to the rules in section 3 (cf. section 3.2.1.12.4).

 ### 5.1.3 Requirement 3: TLS

-The CSAF document is retrievable from a website which uses TLS.
+The CSAF document is retrievable from a website which uses TLS for encryption and server authenticity.
 The CSAF document MUST not be downloadable from a location which does not encrypt the transport.

 ### 5.1.4 Requirement 4: TLP:WHITE